JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 assert request.form["year"] == ["1944"]
 ```

 Short answer: everything is always a list.
-Since the HTML form content is flat and does not support lists intrinically, this does not conflict with anything.
+Since the HTML form content is flat and does not support lists intrinsically, this does not conflict with anything.